alexpeters25/Python/Planning/getting_started_tutorial.md

 ## How to play
 - Use WASD or Arrow Keys to move
-- Eat items like:
+- Eat apples
-  - Homework
-  - Tests
+  - increases score
-  - Apples
+  - increases size
-  - Lines of code
 - Avoid running into:
   - Yourself
   - The walls